 Recall that our official definition of sentences in TFL only allowed conjunctions with two conjuncts.
 The proof just given suggests that we could drop inner brackets in all of our proofs.
 However, this is not standard, and we will not do this.
 Instead, we will maintain our more austere bracketing conventions.
 (Though we will still allow ourselves to drop outermost brackets, for legibility.)

 Let me offer one final illustration.
 When using the \land I rule, there is no need to apply it to different sentences.
-So we can formally prove 'A' from 'A' as follows:
+So, if we want, we can formally prove 'A' from 'A' thus: